who-knows-inc/EK_DAT_DevOps_2025_Autumn/00._Course_Material/01._Assignments/00._Mandatories/mandatory_I.md

 ## Requirements

-These hand-ins serve as an opportunity for you to reflect.
-Focus on creating material that brings value to you and your group.
+These hand-ins serve as an opportunity for you to reflect. **Focus on creating material that brings value to you and your group** instead of trying to guess what you think that I would like to see.

 You are free to choose any (reasonable) format for the documents.